 Tom Sole, who was part of the squad for the T20 World Cup Qualifier in late 2019, is the high-profile omission after opting to "take a break from cricket", according to a Cricket Scotland statement, but his brother Chris has been included.
-Bradley Currie, the older brother of Hampshire seamer Scott, and the South African-born Brandon McMullen are both named, though they are yet to qualify to play for Scotland.

 The 40 players named will be involved in a "trial series" in August, with the final squad due to be named later that month.

 Shane Burger, Scotland's head coach, said: "It's exciting to be able to announce 40 names in contention for selection.
 Every single individual on the list will have the opportunity to play in the trial series and has the chance to go to a World Cup.

 "It's encouraging to see that the depth of Scottish cricket is really good at the moment and to have such a good blend of experience and youth in this line-up."

 The announcement comes on the day that Scotland's group for the fixture phase of the World Cup was confirmed.
 They will play Bangladesh, Papua New Guinea and Oman, with the top two qualifying for the second phase.

 Three members of the longlist - George Munsey, Calum Macleod and Safyaan Sharif - have been recruited by Kent to play in their final two Blast group games after a number of players were forced into self-isolation.
 They go straight into the squad for Friday night's game at Lord's.